JonathanHorowitzCB/citrusbyte.github.io/_drafts/2014-10-21-xcode-plugins.markdown

 Diary of a Xcode plugin developer
 ---------------------------------

-So this other [post](http://www.blackdogfoundry.com/blog/common-xcode4-plugin-techniques/) may be one of the best regarding the nuts and bolts of plugins.
-But as (almost) always, you\'ll need to find your own path to the goal, here some tips from what I found on different aspects of the development:
+[Common Xcode4 Plugin Techniques](http://www.blackdogfoundry.com/blog/common-xcode4-plugin-techniques/) may be one of the best articles regarding the nuts and bolts of plugins and would serve as a great supplement to this article.
+But as (almost) always, you\'ll need to find your own path to the goal, here are some tips from what I have found on different aspects of plugin development:

 #### Working with projects files